Happy 4th of July, South Georgia — We Hope It Was a Blast

 When are deer most active?
 Dawn and dusk, year-round in South Georgia.
 Summer roadside grazing keeps them close to the pavement, so those low-light hours are when to slow down.

-Where are the local fireworks?
-The times and best viewing spots for the Valdosta/Lowndes County shows are in our Fourth of July guide.
+Missed the local fireworks recap?
+How the Valdosta/Lowndes County shows went — and the practical tips for next year — are in our Fourth of July guide.

 The bottom line